xLJohnsonx/tdd-exercise/README.md

 ## Part 2:  Calculating a Score

 You will write a method called:  `blackjack_score` which take an array of card values and returns the blackjack score.
 The card values can be any of the following, number values 1-9, "King", "Queen", "Jack".
-If the array contains an invalid card value or the total exceeds 21, raise an `ArgumentError`
+If the array contains an invalid card value or the total exceeds 21, raise an `ArgumentError`.
+For example `blackjack_score([1, 5, 3])` will return 19.

-In this exercise you will complete the given tests in `specs/blackjack_score_specs.rb` and updating the `blackjac_score` method in `lib/blackjack_score.rb` to make it pass.
+In this exercise you will complete the given tests in `specs/blackjack_score_specs.rb` and updating the `blackjack_score` method in `lib/blackjack_score.rb` to make it pass.

+Step 1:  Complete the given test
+Step 2:  Update `blackjack_score` to pass the test Step 3:  Move to the next test